wqking/obfupy/doc/transformer_rewriter.md

 ### foldConstantExpression = True
 Precompute the value of any constant expression such as `1 + 2 * 3` and replace the expression with the result (`7` in the example).
 The folding applies to boolean, unary, binary, and compare operators, and some built-in functions such as `str`, `chr`, `ord`, etc.
+For boolean operator `and` and `or`, it supports logic short-circuit.
+For example, `True or anyOther` will be `True`, no matter `anyOther` is whether constant or not.
 To make this option affect, you need to turn of other options, such as extractConstant, invertBoolOperator, invertCompareOperator, rewriteIf, expandIfCondition, and extractBuiltinFunction.

 ### eliminateDeadCode = True
+Eliminate dead code that appears after `return`, `break`, `continue`, and `raise`, and the body in `if...else` if the condition is constant expression.
+To make it work better, option `rewriteIf` should be disabled, and `foldConstantExpression` should be enabled.

+### symbolReplacement = { '__debug__' : False }
+A dictionary holding the keys to be replaced with the corresponding value.
+The value is either a constant, or a instance of derived class of ast.AST.
+Note this is not to replace the name with random name.
+This is to replace a constant variable to it's constant value.
+The default value is `{ '__debug__' : False }`, that means, all `if __debug__` will be transformed to `if False`, then the `if` branch can be eliminated completely by the option `eliminateDeadCode`.

 <!--auto generated section-->